schneidenbach/TypeScriptTypeSystem/PITCHME.md

 ```

 The index type must be a number or string
-Useful for enforcing the return type of an indexed type
+Useful for enforcing the return type of an index

 ---